Odessa Young: Career

-Odessa Young started acting professionally at the age of 11, when she was cast through her drama teacher in the Australian children's show My Place.
+Young started acting professionally at the age of 11, when she was cast through her drama teacher in the Australian children's show My Place.
 She acted in television series such as Wonderland and Tricky Business before making the transition into feature film work.

 In 2015 she co-starred in the film The Daughter with Geoffrey Rush and Sam Neill.
 She was cast in the title role after modifying her take on the character to seem less mature than in her first audition.
 Also in 2015, she acted alongside Radha Mitchell in Looking for Grace, where she played the titular role.
 Later that year, she was dubbed "Australia's brightest rising star" by Elle Magazine.
 For her role in The Daughter, Young attracted considerable critical acclaim and won Best Actress in a Leading Role at the 2016 AACTA Awards.
 Her performance in The Daughter also earned her an award for Best Actress from the Australian Film Critics Association.

-In 2016 she was in final negotiations to play the female lead in When the Street Lights Go On on Hulu.
+In 2016 she was in final negotiations to play the female lead in When the Street Lights Go On on Hulu, but the show was never picked up beyond pilot.

-In 2017 Young starred as Genevieve in the web series High Life; for her performance, she won an International Academy of Web Television Award for Best Lead Actress – Drama.
+In 2017, Young starred as Genevieve in the web series High Life; for her performance, she won an International Academy of Web Television Award for Best Lead Actress – Drama.
 In 2018, she won Best Actress at the 5th annual Vancouver Web Series Festival for her role in the same series.

-In 2018 she starred in the films Assassination Nation and A Million Little Pieces.
+In 2018, she starred in the films Assassination Nation and A Million Little Pieces.
 That year, she also made her off-Broadway debut in Days of Rage at the Tony Kiser Theater, where she plays the radical Quinn in 1969.
-In winter 2019 she starred in The Mother at Atlantic Theater Company off-broadway as Emily.
+In winter 2019, she starred in The Mother at Atlantic Theater Company off-broadway as Emily.